Press play to hear an extended passage from The Country Under My Skin by Gioconda Belli, a poet who fought with the Sandinistas in Nicaragua:

 I wanted to visit Lake Wawomudha, and found a motorcyclist to take me there.
 Once we arrived, I told him I would meet him again in a couple of hours, and rushed off on my own into the woods.
 But soon, I found that the surrounding forest was sufficiently devoid of people that when I came upon a smoking cabin with no one in sight, I wondered if I should have invited him along as a walking companion.
-When I returned to meet him at the trailhead later, he was laying in the grass waiting, and I overheard him talking to a coffee farmer in the area.
+When I returned to meet him at the trailhead later, he was lying in the grass waiting, and I overheard him talking to a coffee farmer in the area.
 The farmer asked: “Eh, why didn’t you go with her for a walk?”
 The motorcyclist shrugged nonchalantly—“I don’t know, she ran off very fast before I could say anything.”
 I had to hide a smile, and felt a twinge of guilt.

 Another exchange in Flores, shortly after the Inerie episode with the handsy guide, when I had my guard up more than usual:

 I was riding a shared cab with a few local passengers from Bajawa to Ende.
 I had given the young driver only the street name of my destination, and he asked me, mid-journey, for the house number of my intended lodging.
 I hesitated to tell him exactly right then because we would be arriving a little after dark and I didn’t want to share more information than I had to any earlier than I had to.
 After a pause, he gave me a sideways glance and smirked knowingly, “Oh, I see.
 You don’t want to tell me.
 You’re afraid I’ll kidnap you or do something bad?”
 Later, I would find this funny, like we were breaking a kind of fourth wall.
 But at the time, it felt discomfiting, like he was taunting me slightly.